sehHeiden/poll_election_bavaria_2023/readme.md

 These Percentages are 30 percent points too high for `Freie Waehler`.
-Therefore, we estimate the same data again, but only within the time period from day of the year (doy) 260 (Sep.
+Therefore, we estimate the same data again, but only within the time period from day of the year 260 (Sep.
 17th) to 280 (Oct.
 7th), after the Aiwanger affair calmed down to the day before the election.

 | Party  | Percentage | Percentage Followers | Percentage Bavaria | Election Result |
 | ------ | ----------:| --------------------:| ------------------:| ---------------:|